cxreiff/cxreiff.github.io/src/assets/markdown/post1.md

 - <https://preactjs.com/>

 Given an established, widely used framework and a lesser used alternative, I feel the alternative has to make a very good technical case for itself to outweigh the established framework's advantages in documentation, community support, peer familiarity, etcetera.
 Preact offers speed and size advantages over React but these advantages could theoretically come at a high cost if I find myself spending lots of time debugging Preact-specific issues for which StackOverflow answers are sparser compared to those offered for React, or encountering compatibility issues with other frameworks that are not as prioritized due to a smaller user base.
-Plus, committing to an alternative can be costly if eventually support is dropped, and the project has to be migrated.

 In practice however, I have found Preact to effectively argue its case by way of its excellent compatibility with React itself.
 With a couple of aliases to Preact's compatibility packages, React code can be perfectly valid Preact code and vice versa, and Preact can be swapped out for React in a couple of steps, without changing any of your actual code.
 This makes Preact an easily reversible decision, that never forces you to translate documentation or examples meant for React.

-For this reason I've gone with Preact, and while compatibility with Jest required fiddling with some of the more arcane Jest configuration settings, it has been an overall smooth development process.
+For this reason I've gone with Preact, and while compatibility with Jest required fiddling with some of the more arcane Jest configuration settings, it has been an overall smooth process.

 ---